Rz0R/rsschool-cv-stage0/cv.md

 getJoke()
 ````
 ## Work experience:
-I have no experience in web development experience, so I want to get it in a RSSchool.
+I have no experience in web development, so I want to get it in a RSSchool.

+## Education
+- Higher education: Vladivostok State University Of Economics And Service
+- freeCodeCamp

+## English level
+At the moment my level is A2 and I continue to improve it.